 Immunotherapy is a dramatic shift in how we fight cancer.
 It’s not chemotherapy, radiation or surgery.
 Instead, it is a therapy that uses the power of your body’s own immune system to find and destroy cancer cells.
 Seattle Cancer Care Alliance (SCCA) physicians and researchers are leaders in discovering new ways to give your immune system the upper hand against cancer — making immunotherapy the science behind hope.

-Immunotherapy can be used on its own or along with traditional cancer treatments such as chemotherapy, radiation and surgery.
-Immunotherapy offers doctors and patients a new and powerful treatment option.
+Immunotherapy is a form of cutting-edge cancer treatment that uses your body’s own disease-fighting immune cells to help your immune system fight cancer.
+It can be used on its own or along with traditional cancer treatments such as chemotherapy, radiation and surgery.

 To further complicate matters, the immune system remains vigilant if we attempt to introduce healthy tissue from another person that is intended to help patients fight their cancer.
 Treatments such as blood and marrow transplants (also called bone marrow transplants or stem cell transplants) must pay strict attention to tissue compatibility.
 Otherwise, the body will mount an immune response — in effect, rejecting the cure while protecting the disease.

-Many of the key elements of immunotherapy have been around for decades.
-In fact, SCCA has known the promise of immunotherapy ever since Fred Hutchinson Cancer Research Center’s pioneering work in blood and marrow transplantation began more than 40 years ago.
+But many of the key elements of immunotherapy have been around for decades.
+In fact, SCCA has known the promise of immunotherapy ever since Fred Hutch’s pioneering work in blood and marrow transplantation (also known as bone marrow transplantation) began more than 40 years ago.

-However, the last decade has seen an explosion in the number, type and effectiveness of immunotherapies.
+The last decade has seen an explosion in the number, type, and effectiveness of immunotherapies.

 Immunotherapy is not yet as widely used as surgery, chemotherapy and radiation therapy.
 However, immunotherapies have been approved to treat people with many types of cancer.
 To learn about immunotherapies that may be used to treat your cancer, ask your provider and care team.